Football clubs

 1896 - 1898

-St Leonards Wanderers competed for two seasons for the Carlisle Cup, home games were played at the Green, Bopeep and Horntye.
+St Leonards Wanderers competed for the Carlisle Cup across two seasons, playing home fixtures at the Green, Bopeep and Horntye.

 St Mary's